FiffleLang/Fiffle/docs/english.md

 func test(a, b) {
     """
-    defination of functions can be without types, the default types will be set to auto||void.
+    defination of functions can be without types, the default types will be set to auto|void.
     """
     print(a+b);
-}

-func int add(a, b) {
-    """
-    of course you can define it using special types like int (in fiffle, default-types are built-ins, not keywords)
-    """
-    return a+b;
 }

 func main() {